 Does TunnelBear unblock Netflix?

 Simply put – no. TunnelBear cannot unblock Netflix regions including US, UK, or even BBC iPlayer.
-The speed of the VPN is more than enough to stream content from your local providers, but the company has explicitly stated that it doesn't allow access to geoblocked content.
-This is pretty disappointing considering the cost of the VPN and largely leaves us recommending that you look elsewhere if you need a VPN that can access Netflix US.
+The VPN is speedy enough to stream content from your local providers without buffering hiccups, but TunnelBear has explicitly stated that it doesn't allow access to geo-blocked content.
+This is pretty disappointing considering the price of the VPN.
+If you look elsewhere, though, you can find VPNs for Netflix (and other streaming services) for a comparable cost.

 Pricing and plans